UC-Davis-molecular-computing/scadnano/CONTRIBUTING.md

     `DesignMainStrandModificationDomain` &rarr; `DesignMainStrandModifications` &rarr; `DesignMainStrand` &rarr; `DesignMainStrands` &rarr; `DesignMain`

-    Since DesignMain is a connected component, at the top of the file we can see how `DesignMainStrandsProps.modification_font_size` is set to equal `state.ui_state.modification_font_size` from the State.
+    Since DesignMain is a connected component, at the top of the file we can see how `DesignMainPropsMixin.modification_font_size` is set to equal `state.ui_state.modification_font_size` from the State.
 From there it propagates down to the component that needs it.

     The React-Redux bindings suggest using many connected components, putting them farther down in the View tree, to avoid the need to pass so many props through intermediate React components that don't need them.
 For example, note that none of `DesignMain`, `DesignMainStrands`, `DesignMainStrand`, or `DesignMainStrandModifications` need the font size; they only have it for the purpose of getting it from the connected `DesignMain` (which gets it directly from the state through the function `mapStateToProps`) down to `DesignMainStrandModificationDomain`, which needs it directly.
 This is known as [prop drilling](https://medium.com/@jeromefranco/how-to-avoid-prop-drilling-in-react-7e3a9f3c8674) in React, and using many connected components further down in the view tree is advised as a way to avoid it.